Categories: Service & Maintenance

 Your car’s brake fluid ensures proper braking performance and safety.
 Locate the reservoir, often marked with a yellow or white cap.
 Check the fluid level against the marked lines on the reservoir.
 If you notice a significant drop in fluid levels, seek professional assistance to check for leaks.

 Consistently checking your car’s fluids helps you take a proactive approach to vehicle maintenance.
 By following these easy steps, you can maintain smooth performance and avoid potential issues.
 Make it a habit to check your car’s fluids every few weeks to keep your vehicle in peak condition.
-For additional assistance, visit our dealership at our Rochester or Raleigh locations.
+For additional assistance, visit our dealership at our Raleigh location.

 Share